Falls Prevention Strategies in Aged Care. Tips for Seniors

 Prevention, Management, and Recovery

 Falls are a significant concern for the elderly population in Australia, representing a leading cause of injury and hospitalisation among older adults.
-With the nation's ageing demographic, it is crucial to implement effective strategies for preventing falls, managing incidents when they occur, and supporting recovery.
+With the nation's ageing demographic, it is crucial to implement effective falls prevention strategies in aged care, managing incidents when they occur, and supporting recovery.
 This article explores these aspects, focusing on evidence-based practices and resources available in Australia.

 Environmental Modifications: